-were removed and afterwards, the contractor used pneumatic chipping equipment to remove damaged concrete (Fig. 3).
-The equipment mass was limited to 27 kg (59.5 lbs) to prevent damage to the concrete forming the shotcreting surface.
+At first, the repair work consisted of preparing the surface of the structure to make it suitable for the application of shotcrete.
+The steel facing plates were removed and the contractor used pneumatic chipping equipment to remove damaged concrete (Fig. 3).
+The equipment mass was limited to 59.5 lb (27 kg) to prevent damage to the concrete forming the shotcreting surface.
 Heavier tools could have induced additional cracks in the concrete base of the structure, which could have adversely affected the quality of bond between the old concrete and the shotcrete.